Stuart's Stranglers: Background

-Cattle thieves posed a significant threat to the profits of ranchers in Montana Territory.
+Cattle thieves posed a significant threat to the work of ranchers in Montana Territory.
 The rustlers operated well-organized networks that stole stock in one region and sold it in another, often across the Canadian border.
 By the late 1870s, ranchers began to form stockgrowers' associations to lobby the territorial legislature for legislation to curb the theft.
 At the 1883 legislative session, the cattlemen successfully lobbied for a bill that placed a bounty on predators such as coyotes and wolves.
 But the bill they desired most failed.
 House Bill 49 would have created a board of five livestock commissioners and hired six inspectors.
 Further, it would have invested the inspectors with the power to arrest suspected livestock thieves without a warrant.
 Governor John Schuyler Crosby vetoed the bill on the grounds that it unfairly taxed all property and that it gave too much freedom to inspectors.
 Faced with a rustling industry unchecked by legal means, many ranchers proceeded to take the law into their own hands.